MeasureAuthoringTool/madie-design-system/react/README.md

-# QPP-Style React
+# Madie/madie-design-system React

-This directory contains react implementations of the components for QPP.
+This directory contains react implementations of the components for Madie.

-A storybook with examples is published at [https://cmsgov.github.io/qpp-style](https://cmsgov.github.io/qpp-style)